fttlov/JCAdvance/README.md

 Also added current battery status and device poling rate info

   ### 🎯 Gyro Calibration & Drift Prevention
   Due to imperfections in MEMS sensors (such as temperature drift—the sensor heating up), particularly in the Joy-Con controllers, a cumulative gyroscope drift effect may occur over time — a slight deviation from zero that manifests as random movement of the in-game camera.
-After the temperature rises during the first few minutes of a gaming session (due to the battery, the palm of the hand, or the crystal’s own heat generation) and then stabilizes, the drift generally stops increasing <br>
+After the temperature rises during the first few minutes of a gaming session (due to the battery, the palm of the hand, or the crystal’s own heat generation) and then stabilizes, the drift generally stops increasing.<br>
 To keep your gyro aiming perfectly accurate and eliminate "cursor/stick drift", the emulator features a smart calibration system (by JibbSmart)

 #### Automatic Calibration